Timeline of the rise and fall of the Islamic State group

 Aug.
 8 — The U.S. launches its campaign of airstrikes against IS in Iraq.

 Sept.
-22 — The U.S.-led coalition begins an aerial campaign against IS in Syria.
+22 — The U.S.-led coalition begins an air campaign against IS in Syria.

 2015

 January — Iraqi Kurdish fighters, backed by U.S.-led airstrikes, drive IS out of several towns north of Mosul.
-In Syria, Kurdish fighters backed by U.S. airstrikes repel an IS onslaught on the town of Kobani on the border with Turkey, the first significant defeat for IS.
+In Syria, Kurdish fighters backed by U.S. airstrikes repel an IS onslaught on Kobani, a town on the border with Turkey, in the first significant defeat for IS.

 April 1 — U.S.-backed Iraqi forces retake Tikrit, their first major victory against IS.